sek/ScoreDisplay/README.md

 * use a phone as a remote control
-** input ip on server for display nodes (default to server ip minus last octet) ** add lombok
+** input ip on server for display nodes (default to server ip minus last octet) ** add code to connect to connected scoreboards
+** show the score on screen (instead of just left/right) ** add increment/decrement score commands
+** add lombok
 * Home / Away team labels
 * small instructions on screen